-His page URLs don’t match what we had planned and were simply defaulted to page titles.
-This means they are not really following his instructions and don’t value his focus on SEO.
+His page URLs don’t match what we had planned and they were simply defaulted to page titles.
+This means they are not really following our instructions and the developers don’t value the focus on SEO.

 And what made me most mad was basic elements like phone numbers, which should be set to click to call, are coded in as images.
-That works great for search engines and users on mobile devices.
+That does not work great for search engines or users on mobile devices.